Our Story

 Our Boat

-The Michelle Rose is my family?s boat, named after my wife and daughter.
+The Michelle Rose is my family’s boat, named after my wife and daughter.
 She was built in 1990 in Campbell River by the Goldrups, a well-known family of boat builders.

-The Michelle Rose is a big small boat, packing 30% more fish than our old boat, while being about 8% more fuel efficient.
+The Michelle Rose is a big, small boat, packing 30% more fish than our old boat, while being about 8% more fuel efficient.
 The boat is set up to fish by trap for prawns and troll with hook and line for salmon.
 The catch is frozen on board allowing us to range the coast, fishing many different areas from right off Cowichan Bay up to Haida Gwaii.

 Staying Busy in the Off-Season

+Our work is not finished in the off-season.
+We just don’t get paid to do it!
+This is the time to refit and repair the boat, especially if we didn’t like how things were working, or we noticed an adjustment needed on the boat during the season.
+There are always pumps and belts and hoses that need tending to.
+It is easier to refurbish or replace something tied to the wharf in the winter than when out at sea.
 Preventative maintenance is the rule, both for safety and to keep us fishing all season.
 I have my writing pad at hand to start designing what changes I want to make.
 Little on a fishing boat is stock off-the-shelf, so we design the equipment we need and then go to our local welders and machinists to get it built.
 By the time all is done, it is usually time to head back out for another fishing season.

 Our Carbon Footprint

-Working with T Buck Suzuki Environmental Organization?s fuel efficiency guide, we incorporated as many of the energy efficiency recommendations from their guide as we could when we moved to the new (to us) Michelle Rose vessel:
+Working with T Buck Suzuki Environmental Organization’s fuel efficiency guide, we incorporated as many of the energy efficiency recommendations from their guide as we could when we moved to the new (to us) Michelle Rose vessel:

 • We extended the length in the stern by adding a tail fin that extends the length of the vessel aft (longer boats are more fuel efficient).